 Written by Jonathan Leung.

-Jonathan Leung is an MA History student at SOAS, University of London and a history graduate from the University of Sheffield.
-He is researching in post-war political and social history of Taiwan.
+Jonathan Leung is currently pursuing his Master’s degree in History at SOAS, University of London, having previously earned his Bachelor’s degree in History from the University of Sheffield.
+His research focuses on the post-war political and social history of Taiwan.

 This article was published as part of a special issue titled “Corruption, Clientelism and Democracy”.